 - Have regular virtual meetings so the team can get to know one another.

-- Create “virtual water coolers” that agents can chat about non-work things.
+- Create “virtual water coolers” where agents can chat about non-work things.
 For example, you can create a Slack channel for agents to share random or funny posts.

 - Create a page with agent profiles so the team (as well as your customers and prospects) can help to know each other.